Anchor Price Hits $0.80 (ANCT)

 Buying and Selling Anchor

-It is usually not currently possible to buy alternative cryptocurrencies such as Anchor directly using US dollars.
-Investors seeking to trade Anchor should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Anchor using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Anchor directly using US dollars.
+Investors seeking to acquire Anchor should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Anchor using one of the aforementioned exchanges.

 Receive News & Updates for Anchor Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Anchor and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.